Aadu 2: Plot

 Mahesh Shetty, a counterfeiter is finalizing a deal to buy the engraving plates of the new 500 Rupee note.
 But Shetty's partner, Prabhakar, decides to cheat him by making a deal with Xavier.
 He does this by pretending to have the plates stolen from him.
 Soman informs Dude about this deal who then decides to steal the plates for himself.
 Coincidentally, these engraving plates as well as the back medicine for Shaji were to arrive on the same train at the same station.
 Shaji and his friends reach the station first and receive the plates instead, and Xavier's men get the medicine.
 This sets a motion, a relentless pursuit by all involved to get these plates.

 In the end, Shaji and his friends get the plates and gives it to Lassar to make new fake notes.
 But soon a foul occurs after which Lassar, Sabu and his henchmen hits Shaji and his friends but towards the end, Shaji and his friends fights back and defeats Lassar, Sabu and his henchman.
 Lassar tries to kill Shaji with a grenade but Cleetus saves them.
 The government officials commend them for their honesty but give them a paltry reward.
+When Shaji and his friends were returning back, they are stopped by the guys who were supposed to give Shaji's medicine for back pain and they give them the dollars which was accidentally given to Shaji.
+Shaji and his friends, who have the dollars are awestruck thinking what to do with the money.
+Meanwhile Shaji sees Ponnappan, his ex-driver, eloping with another girl.
+The film ends by Shaji and his gang chasing him.